-Why Anti-Pattern and Management is Important
+Why Anti-Pattern and Management are Important

 Anti-patterns happen where you don’t even expect that.
-Based on my personal experiences, most of the time when companies expand quickly or acquired by a big corporation, the chance just gets higher.
+Based on my personal experiences, most of the time when companies expand quickly or are acquired by a big corporation, the chance just gets higher.
 These changes sometimes come with a change in pattern and management and engineering team.
 There are patterns for the team that can connect to for a long time and changes that will require preparations that will not happen in a few official meetings.

-Even there might be written rules and processes, and it’s accepted by the new management.
+Even though there might be written rules and processes, it’s accepted by the new management.
 However, there is a chance that is being overlooked and not being followed exactly as it should be.
 This can cause terms called “process clash”.

-Process clash can also happen as divergent goals among the new engineering team members.
+Process clashes can also happen as divergent goals among the new engineering team members.
 The newly added team members (due to acquisition or merger).
 Most of the time has more information than the existing group is not aware of.
 This is because in most cases the new team will have to learn about the product.
-And after a while transition, the existing group to a new one or just they feel superior since added with upper hand management.
+And after a while transition, the existing group to a new one or just feel superior since added with upper hand management.

 Here are some QA’s that will be beneficial to many of the dysfunctions explained above.